junxit/us-congress-bills-117/bill.md

             - **(AA)** that specified period; or
             - **(BB)** 5 years after the date on which the recording is created; or
           - **(bb)** if no applicable law of the notary public’s State specifies a period of retention, 10 years after the date on which the recording is created; and
-        - **(II)** if any applicable law of the notary public’s State govern the content, manner or place of retention, security, use, effect, or disclosure of such recording or any information contained in the recording, in accordance with those laws; and
+        - **(II)** if any applicable law of the notary public’s State governs the content, manner or place of retention, security, use, effect, or disclosure of the recording or any information contained in the recording, in accordance with that law; and
     - **(C)** if the notarization is performed with respect to a tangible or electronic record, take reasonable steps to confirm that the record before the notary public is the same record with respect to which the remotely located individual made a statement or on which the individual executed a signature.
   - **(3)** If a guardian, conservator, executor, personal representative, administrator, or similar fiduciary or successor is appointed for or on behalf of a notary public or a deceased notary public under applicable law, that person shall retain the recording under paragraph (2)(B)(ii), unless—
     - **(A)** another person is obligated to retain the recording under applicable law of the notary public’s State; or